0xSpaceShard/starknet-devnet/README.md

 A local testnet for Starknet... in Rust

 This repository is work in progress, please be patient.
-As of Starknet 0.12.0, the [Pythonic Devnet](https://github.com/0xSpaceShard/starknet-devnet) is still the way to go.
+As of Starknet 0.12.2, [Pythonic Devnet](https://github.com/0xSpaceShard/starknet-devnet) is still the way to go.

 ## Requirements